 This research seminar contributes to the achievement of learning outcomes 4a and 4c (to give and write a clear and well-argued oral and written presentation on a research topic in accordance with academic standards) of the study programme Classics and Ancient Civilizations.

 Oral presentation (10%) (on the same research topic as the paper

 The final mark for the course is established by determining the weighted average of its components.
 Both the oral presentation and the paper need to be sufficient.

-In case of an insufficient, the student will have the opportunity to give another oral presentation and/or review his/her paper.
+In case of an insufficient for the presentation and/or paper, the student will have the opportunity to review the paper but the insufficient for the oral presentation will remain.

 Inspection and feedback